oguerrer/oguerrer.github.io/ppi/index.md

 These are some ways in which PPI can support its users:

-- *Allocating transformative resources*: It can be used to inform governments on how to better allocate transformative resources across numerous interdependent policy issues with the aim of reaching a set of goals that have been established in the natinoal or sub-national development plans. *Transformative* refers to those resources destined to generate changes in development indicators beyond those already set in motion by commited expenditure (like maintaining highways and hospitals).
+- *Allocating transformative resources*: It can be used to inform governments on how to better allocate transformative resources across numerous interdependent policy issues with the aim of reaching a set of goals that have been established in the national or sub-national development plans. *Transformative* refers to those resources destined to generate changes in development indicators beyond those already set in motion by committed expenditure (like maintaining highways and hospitals).

 - *Evaluating feasibility*: Given the indicators' historical trends, PPI can be employed to estimate how long it would take to reach a set of goals.
 Therefore, it is possible to assess whether such goals are feasible or not.